 Bid adjustments allow you to show your ads more or less frequently based on where, when, and how people search.
-For example, sometimes a click is worth more to you if it comes from a smartphone, at a certain time of day, or from a specific location.
+For example, sometimes a click is worth more to you if it comes from a smartphone, at a particular time of day, or from a specific location.

-Of course, Google’s Keyword Tool is a great help but there’s more you can do.
+Of course, Google’s Keyword Tool is a great help, but there’s more you can do.
 First in the list is AdWords Editor – a free tool offering control over multiple or large-scale campaigns.

 What’s interesting?
 Well, you can upload bulk campaigns and keywords to the tool, make multiple edits to the entire paid search campaign, get detailed stats, and much more.

 WHAT ELSE YOU CAN DO FOR YOUR PAID SEARCH CAMPAIGNS: